psychemedia/storytelling-notes/wife-selling.md

 https://archive.org/details/s10notesqueries09londuoft/s10notesqueries09londuoft/page/416/mode/2up
 10 S. ix.
 MAY 23, 1908, p416

-"'T WIFE BAZAAR": "CHILDERS " (10 S. ix.
+"'T WIFE BAZAAR": "CHILDERS" (10 S. ix.
 207). — In The Home Counties Magazine, iv.
 28, in an article entitled 'Notes on a Custom at Woking,' mention is made of a somewhat similar custom, lasting well into the last century, to that which has astonished ST. SWITHIN.
 The chief difference, apparently, is that it was the custom of the cottagers at Woking to exchange wives once a week, instead of once a year.
 The author declares that

 "as morality is commonly understood, the district was a peculiarly good one, erring, if anything, on the side of narrow-mindedness;"